 Mirrored multiplayer is our sync mechanism.
 This will be quite a different flavor from other game engines, but it'll provide a smoother and much-more-fun dev experience.
-Buckle up!

 Everything.